Special election set to fill Vinton's 2nd Ward

 The deadline for returning nomination papers is Friday, February 7, by the end of the business day.
 Papers must be returned to the Auditor’s office.

 The special election for Ward 2 will be held Tuesday, March 3, with the poll opening at 7 a.m.
-Voters will go the Vinton Skate and Activity Center will act as the polling place for this election.
+Voters will go to the Vinton Skate and Activity Center as the polling place for this election.

 For over 30 years Vinton’s 2nd ward was represented by Ron Elwick.